Seyloria/hide.me-server-select/README.md

 This small linux bash script lets you easily switch the hide.me VPN Server by making use of the official [Hide.me CLI VPN client for Linux](https://github.com/eventure/hide.client.linux).
-There is no need for systemd.
+There is no need for systemd as it only uses the basic hide.me CLI, which makes it possible to run on any distro the client itself is compatible with.

 ## Dependencies
-The following dependencies are needed, both quite small and basically available on nearly all distros
+The following dependencies are needed.
+They are both quite small and are basically available on nearly all distributions.
 - [GNU Screen](https://www.gnu.org/software/screen/)
 - [fzf](https://github.com/junegunn/fzf)
+- A type of [Nerd Font](https://www.nerdfonts.com/) is recommended to avoid broken characters and symbols.

 ## Installation
 Install the [Hide.me CLI VPN client for Linux](https://github.com/eventure/hide.client.linux) as described.

 Open a terminal and navigate to where you want to store the script **and** serverlist.csv(~/vpn-select/ =  your home directory for example).
 Then copy the following code into your terminal to download both files:
 ```sh
 curl -O  https://raw.githubusercontent.com/Seyloria/hide.me-server-select/main/vpnselect.sh
 curl -O  https://raw.githubusercontent.com/Seyloria/hide.me-server-select/main/serverlist.csv